 - Assisting to resolve issues related to enrollment

-- Valencia has close relationships with various off-campus resources that are able to provide more detailed counseling and advocacy.
+- Valencia College has close relationships with various off-campus resources that are able to provide more detailed counseling and advocacy.

 - If you find yourself in an uncomfortable, or violent situation, please report your incident to a member of the Equal Opportunity team.